Facebook Twitter

 Legislators only have to pass two bills before they adjourn in May: a balanced budget and the school finance act.
 Both have profound implications for educational opportunity.

-They also tackle many more education issues, from student discipline to school safety, from standardized tests to workforce training
+They also tackle many more education issues, from student discipline to teacher shortages, from standardized tests to career training.

 But it can be hard for ordinary citizens to understand how ideas turn into laws.